Colophon

 Journaling and Attention Management

-For keeping my mental lines of flight somewhat directed, I use text files that blend blend Ryder Carroll’s “Rapid Logging” Bullet Journal system with aspects of Francesco Cirillo’s Pomodoro Technique.
+For keeping my mental lines of flight somewhat directed, I use text files that blend Ryder Carroll’s “Rapid Logging” Bullet Journal system with aspects of Francesco Cirillo’s Pomodoro Technique.

 I used to create monthly files for this when I did this in the Atom text editor.
-Now I make weekly notes using VS Code, Dendron, and the BuJo extensions mentioned below.
+Now I make daily notes in Obsidian.
+I’ll be detailing how in this series of notes.

-It’s not a fully-featured project management system with active reminders, of course.
+Using text files is not a fully-featured project management system with active reminders, of course.
 For that I’ve used OmniFocus in the past, but currently do this mostly through a combination of text notes, calendar reminders, and regular reviews of my notes.

 Notekeeping & Text Editor Programs